-Currently, Iran has seven large refineries (100,000 barrels per day, or b/d), with a number of smaller facilities of less than 60,000b/d each.
+Currently, Iran has seven large refineries (over 100,000b/d), with a number of smaller facilities of less than 60,000b/d each.
 While refining capacity estimates vary wildly due to the lack of reliable data, we estimate combined capacity currently stands at about 1.955mn b/d.
-All refineries are operated by the National Iranian Oil Refining and Distribution Company (NIORDC), an National Iranian Oil Company (NIOC) subsidiary.
-We believe the first phase of the Persian Gulf Star refinery could come online by 2016/2017, which would further boost Iran's gasoline production capacity.
+All refineries are operated by the National Iranian Oil Refining and Distribution Company (NIORDC), a National Iranian Oil Company (NIOC) subsidiary.